tehmoon/cryptocli/README.md

       --line   Read buffer per line for all modules --std    Read from stdin and writes to stdout instead of setting both modules List of all modules:
-  lower: Lowercase all ascii characters
+  s3: Downloads or uploads a file from s3
+  stdin: Reads from stdin
+  tcp: Connects to TCP
+  tcp-server: Listens TCP and wait for a single connection to complete
   upper: Uppercase all ascii characters
-  file: Reads from a file or write to a file.
-  gunzip: Gunzip de-compress
   gzip: Gzip compress
+  hex: Hex de-compress
+  http: Connects to an HTTP webserver
   http-server: Create an http web webserver
-  tcp: Connects to TCP
-  tcp-server: Listens TCP and wait for a single connection to complete
-  http: Connects to an HTTP webserver
-  s3: Downloads or uploads a file from s3
-  stdin: Reads from stdin
+  lower: Lowercase all ascii characters
   stdout: Writes to stdout
+  file: Reads from a file or write to a file.
+  gunzip: Gunzip de-compress
 ```

 ## Design